 Frequently Asked Questions

-When Should You Use Side Discharge on a Lawn Mower?
+When Should I Use Side Discharge on a Lawn Mower?

 A side discharge mower is suitable if you want to increase mowing efficiency, such as when cutting a large lawn.
 It is also ideal if you want to cut longer or wet grass.
 In most cases, side discharge clippings are not fine enough to be used effectively as a fertilizer.

 Yes, most mulching blades are multipurpose, which means they will also work with a side discharge chute.
-However, mulching blades are generally not as efficient for mowing because the bladed fins do not create a suction powerful enough.
-Standard mulching blades push down on the grass to create finer mulch.
-On the other hand, the blades on a side discharge mower produce large clippings and create a powerful vacuum suction that helps to expel the clippings out of the chute.
+However, they are generally not as efficient for mowing with side discharge, because the bladed fins do not create a powerful suction to help eject the clippings.
+Standard mulching blades are designed to push down on the grass clippings to create finer mulch.
+On the other hand, the blades on a side discharge mower produce large clippings and create a powerful vacuum suction that helps to expel the cut grass out of the chute.

 How Often Should I Sharpen My Mower Blades?